daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 ## Step 6.
 Flux Architecture Crash Course

 Flux is the application architecture that was developed at Facebook for building scalable client-side web applications.
  It complements React's components by utilizing a unidirectional data flow.
-Flux is more of a pattern than a framework, however, we will be using a Flux library called [Alt](http://alt.js.org) to minimize writing boilerplate code.
+Flux is more of a pattern than a framework, however, we will be using a Flux library called [Alt](http://alt.js.org) to minimize writing the boilerplate code.

 Have you seen this diagram before?
 Did it make any sense to you?
 It did not make any sense to me, no matter how many times I looked at it.

 ![](/images/blog/flux-diagram.png)

-Now that I understand it better, I am actually really amazed by how such simple architecture can be presented in a such complicated manner.
-But to Facebook's credit, their [new diagrams](https://facebook.github.io/flux/docs/overview.html#structure-and-data-flow) are much better.
+Now that I understand it better, I am actually really amazed by how such simple architecture can be presented in a such complicated way.
+But to Facebook's credit, their [new Flux diagrams](https://facebook.github.io/flux/docs/overview.html#structure-and-data-flow) are much better than before.

 <div class="admonition note">
   <div class="admonition-title">Fun Fact</div>
  When I first began writing this tutorial I decided not to use Flux in this project.
 I could not grasp it for the life of me, let alone teach it to others.
-But thankfully, I get to work on cool stuff at Yahoo! where I get to play and experiment with different technologies during my work hours.
-Honestly, we could have easily built this app without Flux and it would have been less lines of code.
-We do not have any complex or nested components.
-But I think that showing a full-stack React app with server-side rendering and Flux architecture, to see how all pieces connect together, has a value in of itself.
+But thankfully, I get to work on cool stuff at Yahoo where I get to play and experiment with different technologies during my work hours.
+Honestly, we could have built this app without Flux and it would have been less lines of code.
+We don't have here any complex or nested components.
+But I believe that showing a full-stack React app with server-side rendering and Flux architecture, to see how all pieces connect together, has a value in of itself.
 </div>

-Instead of reiterating the [Flux: Overview](https://facebook.github.io/flux/docs/overview.html), let's take a look at one of the real-world use cases in order to illustrate how Flux works:
+Instead of reiterating the [Flux  Overview](https://facebook.github.io/flux/docs/overview.html), let's take a look at one of the real-world use cases in order to illustrate how Flux works:

 ![](/images/blog/Screenshot 2015-06-22 02.18.48.png)